 Cereal aphids have arrived in ND cereal grain fields.
 Out of 143 wheat fields and 16 barley fields scouted by the IPM Scouts, only one field or about 1% had cereal aphids present.
 Kyle Aasand, IPM Scout from Carrington REC, found 2% of the plants infested with aphids in Stutsman County in the central region of ND.

 Pea aphids made their appearance in the Roseglen area of McLean County, ND.

 Larvae of diamondback moth infesting canola were found in canola located in southwest of Roseglen, McLean County, north central ND.

-Sugarbeet root maggot (SBRM) fly activity is being monitored this year in a collaborative project between NDSU Entomology, American Crystal Sugar Company, the MinnDak Farmers Cooperative, and the Pembina County (ND) Extension office.
+Sugarbeet root maggot (SBRM) fly activity is being monitored this year at 40 Red River Valley (RRV) sites by NDSU staff in cooperation with American Crystal Sugar Company and the MinnDak Farmers Cooperative.

 Scouting for wheat midge is critical from heading through early flowering (<50% flowered), especially in areas where the 2013 fall soil survey indicated moderate to high risk for wheat midge larvae.